 Massachusetts prohibits any restrictions on solar, negating “any provision in an instrument relative to the ownership or use of real property which purports to forbid or unreasonably restrict the installation or use of a solar energy system … or the building of structures that facilitate the collection of solar energy.”
 The state also has provisions that include the regulation of vegetation on public property to protect solar access on public and private solar power systems.

 The Massachusetts Solar Access Law was passed in 1985, but it’s not a great example because there are no cases that cite the statute.
 Although the state is said to have one of the better solar access policies, the law is up to interpretation because it hasn’t been tested.
-That being said, your solar installer may be helpful in guiding you through solar access policies, but an attorney will be the best resource to understanding your rights.
+An experienced Massachusetts solar installer, such as Brightstar Solar, can guide residents on solar access policies a.
+Please contact us for an free solar consultation for your Massachusetts home.

 For more information on understanding your solar rights, you should read the” Comprehensive Review of Solar Access Law in the United States” by the Solar America Board of Codes and Standards.

 Download a copy of the report at: http://www.solarabcs.org/solaraccess